ctdk/goiardi/README.md

 =======

 Goiardi is an implementation of the Chef server (http://www.opscode.com) written in Go.
-It currently runs entirely in memory with the option to save and load the in-memory data to and from disk, and draws heavy inspiration from chef-zero.
+It can either run entirely in memory with the option to save and load the in-memory data and search indexes to and from disk, drawing inspiration from chef-zero, or it can use MySQL as its storage backend.

 It is a work in progress.
 At the moment normal functionality as tested with knife works, and chef-client runs complete successfully.
-It is far enough along to run most chef-pendant tests successfully.
+At this point, almost all chef-pendant tests successfully successfully run, with a few disagreements that don't impact the clients.
 It does pretty well against the official chef-pedant, but because goiardi handles some authentication matters a little differently than the official chef-server, there is also a fork of chef-pedant located at https://github.com/ctdk/chef-pedant that's more custom tailored to goiardi.

 Many go tests are present as well in different goiardi subdirectories.